 No change

-In conjunction with this change, our website URL will change to www.nsrrt.ca.
+In conjunction with this change, our website URL has changed to www.nsrrt.ca.
 Please update your records accordingly.
 Upon migration, all traffic to our previous URL, nscrt.com, will be automatically redirected to the new address.

-Additionally, the Registrar’s email address is changing to registrar@nsrrt.ca.
-We encourage you to use this new contact information for all correspondence as of November 1, 2025.
+Additionally, effective November 1, the Registrar’s email address has changed to registrar@nsrrt.ca.
+I encourage you to use this new contact information for all correspondence.

 Contact Us